Timing your contractions can help you decide if you are in true labour or not.

 As labour gets going, your contractions usually become longer, stronger and more frequent.
 During a contraction, the muscles tighten and the pain increases.
 If you put your hand on your stomach, you'll feel it getting harder.
 When the muscles relax, the pain fades and you will feel the hardness ease.

-The contractions are moving your baby down and opening the entrance to your womb (the cervix), ready for your baby to go through.
+The contractions are moving your baby down and opening the entrance to your womb (the cervix).
+This will make it possible for your baby to go through.

 Braxton Hicks contractions